trabajo-titulacion-neurone/NEURONE-Trivia-Deployment/ansible-files/README.md

 ## Additional Instrucctions

-### Create User on Server with superuser privileges.
+### Create User on Server with superuser privileges
 #### If you already have a username with superuser privileges you can skip these steps.

 You must log in to the server as root and execute the following command.